Entrust Identity as a Service Authentication API

 When using the transaction details, it is recommended that the transaction details are always supplied in both the user challenge (Select authenticator) request and the user authenticate (Complete authentication challenge) request.
 This is mandatory for PSD2 authentications.

-To use transaction details with a push authenticator or an OTP authenticator API applications for PSD2, the request user challenge body should contain a JSON object with an array of these details.
+To use transaction details with a push authenticator or an OTP authenticator API or OIDC applications for PSD2, the request user challenge body should contain a JSON object with an array of these details.
 For example:

 {